luke-o-brien/Project-3-MERN-Backend/README.md

       console.log(hashdata)
 ```

-I wrote the above function which maps through the hashtag array and breaks them down into objects with two keys and then posts them to the hastag API as seperate object which can be mapped through in the frontend using react.
+I wrote the above function which maps through the hashtag array and breaks them down into objects with two keys and then posts them to the hashtag API as separate objects which can be mapped through in the frontend using react.
 The final step in implementing this was creating a backend function which would return the sounds which matched the selected hashtag.
 To do this I created the function below.

 ``` js
 async function getHashtag(req, res) {